Vsauce: Vsauce3

 Vsauce3 is hosted by Jake Roper and is dedicated to fictional worlds and video games.
 There are currently four recurring segments: HeadShot, Game LÜT, 9bit, and Fact Surgery.
 Vsauce3 has collaborated with YouTubers Joe Hanson from It's Okay to be Smart and Vanessa Hill from BrainCraft.
 He has also presented videos with celebrity guest appearances from Bill Nye, Jack Black, The Muppets, Paul Rudd, and Neil deGrasse Tyson.
 On November 26, 2015, Jake revealed that he had sarcoma, a rare form of cancer.
 On December 19, Jake announced that he had begun treatment and a tumor on his lower leg had been successfully removed by surgery.

-WeSauce

-WeSauce was a channel that compiled works from fans of the Vsauce channels.
-The channel featured segments Your BiDiPi, JAM, Music LeanBack!, Riddle Challenge, This World of Ours, and ITVS.
-WeSauce has remained inactive since October 15, 2015.

 D!NG

 D!NG, formerly DONG (Do Online Now, Guys), is a spin-off channel by Vsauce that features unusual pages, apps, and games from around the Internet.
 Some videos also focus on various topics in mathematics and science.
 DONG was formerly a segment featured on the main Vsauce channel and then on the Vsauce3 channel before its own channel was launched in 2015, with the first video uploaded on October 29, 2015.
 The channel was renamed to D!NG on May 12, 2019, seemingly due to the channel being demonetized for having a name that was not considered advertiser-friendly.